catseye/SixtyPical/doc/SixtyPical.md

 ==========

-This document describes the SixtyPical programming language version 0.11, both its execution aspect and its static analysis aspect (even though these are, technically speaking, separate concepts.)
+This document describes the SixtyPical programming language version 0.11, both its static semantics (the capabilities and limits of the static analyses it defines) and its runtime semantics (with reference to the semantics of 6502 machine code.)

 This document is nominally normative, but the tests in the `tests` directory are even more normative.